 Repeater or network QSOs are NOT allowed.

-FT8 is allowed as long as the FULL Iowa QSO Party exchange is completed by BOTH parties.
+FT modes are allowed as long as the FULL Iowa QSO Party exchange is completed by BOTH parties.

 Contacts may be made on any amateur band EXCEPT the 60m, 30m, 17m, and 12m bands.
 This table lists some suggested frequencies (plus or minus).
 Digital stations look around the customary calling frequencies for each mode.